h1777/3proxy-socks/README.md

     johndoe:CL:johndoepassword123

-You can also change the port, default is 3128 (OPTIONAL)
+You can also change the port, default is 3128 (OPTIONAL but you should do it)

     nano /etc/3proxy/3proxy.cfg